19th European Society for Biomedical Research on Alcoholism Conference

 9:30-10:15

-Helena Cortez-Pinto, Lissbon, Portugal
+Helena Cortez-Pinto, Lissbon, PRT

-10:15-10:30 COFFEE BREAK
+10:15-10:30 COFFEE BREAK AND POSTER VIEWING, Lecture Hall 5

 TOPIC Alcohol-related burden of disease: epidemiologic, economic and social implications (1)